2020 SAN FRANCISCO WRITERS FOUNDATION MASTER CLASSES

 She is the agent provocateur of Making the Perfect Pitch: How to Catch a Literary Agent’s Eye, a collection of pitching wisdom from leading literary agents.
 Actively building her client list, she likes books that have a clear benefit for readers’ lives in categories of food, travel, lifestyle, home arts, beauty, wisdom, relationships, parenting, and fresh looks which might be at issues, life challenges or popular culture.
 For compelling reads in faction, memoir and femoir, she like to be transported to a world rarely or newly observed; for fiction, she wants to be compelled and propelled.

-Class Cost $129 – including Book: How to Write a Page Turner (from retailer)
+$129 – includes book: How to Write a Page Turner (from retailer)